“I’m sorry, I can’t help you with that problem. Let me transfer you to another department.”

 We’ve all been there.
 Every organization has silos, but despite their universally frustrating nature, organizations tend to ignore the impact silos have on customers.
 From the outside, inaccessibility, unwillingness to share information, and self-centeredness across departments looks like low productivity, bureaucracy, and stress-induced migraines.

-Department silos occur when various departments within a company provide conflicting information to customers, when departments are not keeping each other up-to-date on changes to company knowledge, or when various departments’ strategies interfere with each other.
+Department silos occur when various teams within a company provide conflicting information to customers, when departments are not keeping each other up-to-date on changes to company knowledge, or when various departments’ strategies interfere with each other.

 Most companies now provide support to their customers at every stage of their journey.
 This level of dedication to customer support is great.
 The problem occurs when departments aren’t in communication regarding what stage the customer is in their buyer journey.
 Sales may end up trying to sell a customer a feature they already have, or giving them content that is far beyond their current understanding of your product.
-Either way, the customer is confused and frustrated.
+Either way, the customer becomes confused and frustrated.

 Channel silos occur when various channels of customer service, most often phone, web, and store, are not in communication and do not work together to make operations as easy as possible for the customer.
 Ever ordered a shirt online, tried to return it to a store, and discovered your only choice is to ship it back?
 This is a classic example of a channel silo.